Reviews You Can Rely On

 White Bread

 The best white bread we made during our testing came from the KBS Large MBF-010.
 Across the board, this white bread was fantastic.
-It had a remarkably even, appealing color, a crust with just the right amount of resistance to it, and a very even density.
+It had a remarkably even, appealing color, a crust with just the right resistance, and a very even density.
 It's a great shape for making sandwiches and was a consistent favorite among our panelists for the blind taste test.
-Not far behind is the white bread made by the Zojirushi Virtuoso Plus.
-It was pretty even in overall color, with a delicious golden brown crust.
-It had a few larger air pockets inside than optimal, but still brought forth top-notch flavor our taste testers loved.
+The white bread made by the Zojirushi Virtuoso Plus is not far behind.
+It was pretty even in color, with a delicious golden brown crust.
+It had more larger air pockets inside than we like, but it still brought forth top-notch flavor our taste testers loved.

 bread machine - comparing white breads, clockwise from top left: kbs pro, elite...